alemart/speedy-vision/README.md

 `Speedy.Keypoint.Tracker.LK(name?: string): SpeedyPipelineNodeLKKeypointTracker`

-Pyramid LK optical-flow.
+Pyramid-based LK optical-flow.

 ###### Parameters

 * `windowSize: number`.
 The size of the window to be used by the feature tracker.
 The algorithm will read neighbor pixels to determine the motion of a keypoint.
-Typical values for this property include: `21`, `15`, `11`, `7`.
+Typical values for this property include: `7`, `11`, `15`.
 This must be a positive odd integer.
-Defaults to `15`.
+Defaults to `11`.
 * `levels: number`.
 Specifies how many pyramid levels will be used in the computation.
-You should generally leave this as it is.
+The more levels you use, the faster the motions you can capture.
+Defaults to `3`.
 * `discardThreshold: number`.
 A threshold used to discard keypoints that are not "good" candidates for tracking.
 The higher the value, the more keypoints will be discarded.
 Defaults to `0.0001`.
 * `numberOfIterations: number`.
 Maximum number of iterations for computing the local optical-flow on each level of the pyramid.
-Defaults to `5`.
+Defaults to `30`.
 * `epsilon: number`.
 An accuracy threshold used to stop the computation of the local optical-flow of any level of the pyramid.
 The local optical-flow is computed iteratively and in small increments.
 If the length of an increment is too small, we discard it.
 This property defaults to `0.01`.

 ###### Ports